-If you need an expert endodontist in Essex who offers excellent root canal therapy at affordable prices, then Royal Mews Dental Practice in Southend can help.
+If you need an endodontist in Essex who offers excellent root canal therapy at affordable prices, then Royal Mews Dental Practice in Southend can help.

-Root Canal Experts Southend-on-Sea, Essex
+Root Canal Dentist in Southend-on-Sea, Essex

-All our endodontists are registered with the General Dental Council (GDC) and our clinic is monitored and regulated by the Care Quality Commission (CQC) so you can rest assured you’re in safe hands here at Royal Mews.
+Our clinic is monitored and regulated by the Care Quality Commission (CQC) so you can rest assured you’re in safe hands here at Royal Mews.
 Endodontics, more commonly known as root canal treatment, is a specialist dental procedure that involves clearing the tooth’s root canal and removing bacteria to save decaying or fractured teeth.
 The nerves inside your teeth are surrounded by soft tissue known as pulp.
 A build up of bacteria can enter the root canals and infect the pulp once the teeth start to show signs of decay.

 The purpose of endodontics is to prevent infection from spreading throughout the root canal system.
 If left untreated, the build up of bacteria could lead to an abscess, which can be excruciating.
 The procedure takes time but is highly successful and is essential to continue eating and chewing as normal.
 We recommend you book a routine oral health examination so that we can assess the condition of your teeth.
 We can then discuss the most suitable course of action for you.